DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 roslaunch voice_control rosbot_pro.launch
 ```

-Then open control panel in Chrome browser by typing address:
+Then open the control panel in Chrome browser by typing address:
 ```
 https://PC_HOSTNAME:3000
 ```
 Where `PC_HOSTNAME` is host PC name defined when connecting through Husarnet.

-You may see warning regarding unsigned certificate, accept it to proceed.
+You may see warning regarding an unsigned certificate.
+Accept it to proceed.

 ### With Gazebo